Electronic bidet: From the 1990s: Widespread adoption

 In 1992, TOTO launched the Neorest, a tank-less toilet with an integrated Washlet.
 Other manufacturers started producing electronic bidets, without the trademarked term "washlet".

 Following a toilet-paper shortage arising from the COVID-19 pandemic, the Australian Consumers Association published a discussion of the merits of bidets and "smart toilets", including a wide range of detachable bidet seats.

-Safety

-Following the 2024 CrowdStrike incident, a widely viral post on Japanese social media site Misskey stated:

-"強制再起動で尻の穴壊されかけました", meaning roughly "Forced reboot almost destroyed my asshole".
-The accompanying pictures showed the bidet displaying a Microsoft Windows blue screen of death that the user then force-rebooted.

 In popular culture

 Electronic bidets have been featured in The Simpsons, South Park and Futurama as "Japanese Toilets".